 When going for an increase in your credit limit with Bank of America, there’s often a minimum waiting period of three to six months from the time of approval or from your last credit increase or credit increase request.
 This means that if you get denied for your request, you should probably wait about 90 days for your next request.

-Some people report they have been able to get a credit limit in as short as 30 days but that’s probably pushing it.
+Some people report they have been able to get a credit limit increase in as short as 30 days but that’s probably pushing it.
 Keep in mind that just because the “Luv Button” (button for a credit line increase) shows up, that does not mean that you should apply for one — I would try to wait at least 90 days from the time of account opening.

 And it goes without saying but you absolutely don’t want to have any late payments during the waiting period.
 So prioritize your payments with Bank of America (and really all of your credit cards) so that you can ensure 100% on-time payments.